A practical guide to Gorgias round robin for support teams

 The primary benefits of Gorgias round robin include ensuring fairness in ticket distribution, preventing agents from "cherry-picking" easier tickets, and offering a simple, easy-to-understand automated workflow.
 This helps balance agent workload and improves team morale.

-Unlike Gorgias round robin which distributes based on idle time, an AI triage system uses contextual understanding of ticket content, intent, and customer data to route tickets intelligently.
-It can match tickets to agents based on specific skills, language, or expertise, and can even fully automate resolutions for common questions.
+While Gorgias round robin distributes based on idle time, an AI triage system works as a complementary layer to route tickets using contextual understanding of ticket content, intent, and customer data.
+It can help match tickets to agents based on specific skills or language, and can even fully automate resolutions for common questions.

-Setting up Gorgias round robin for email and chat requires a bit more creativity than for calls.
-You generally need to create specific rules that assign new tickets to appropriate teams, after which Gorgias's auto-assignment will distribute them using its round-robin logic among available team members.
+Setting up Gorgias round robin for email and chat is an intuitive process.
+You simply create rules that assign new tickets to appropriate teams, after which Gorgias's auto-assignment will distribute them using its round-robin logic among available team members.